+Action COS-2a:

-Action COS 2a: Maintain Zoning Ordinance provisions to require development project proposals, infrastructure projects, long-range planning projects, and other projects that may potentially impact special-status species and sensitive resources to submit a resources analysis as part of the project application which determines whether significant adverse impacts will occur.
+Maintain Zoning Ordinance provisions to require development project proposals, infrastructure projects, long-range planning projects, and other projects that may potentially impact special-status species and sensitive resources to submit a resources analysis which determines whether significant adverse impacts will occur.
 Evaluations shall be carried out by a qualified professional biologist approved by the Sebastopol Planning Department, and shall be funded by the project applicant.
-Generally, the resources analysis shall identify, describe, and locate, the following:
+Generally, the resources analysis shall identify, described, and locate, the following: